Account and Password Help and FAQs

 CUMC also requires annual HIPAA Privacy and Security Training online.
 If you do not complete it by the deadline, your access to information systems, including email, may be revoked.
 Be sure you are not having login problems due to this; if so you must complete the training to regain access.

 For information on other accounts and programs please see the list of CUMC Applications and Access.
 If a program uses your UNI or MC account for access, the FAQs below will help.

 What should I do if I can't login, forgot my password, or want to change it?

 Use the appropriate website to immediately pick a new password:

-If you are not able to successfully change your UNI or CUMC email/MC password, contact us at extension 5-Help (212-305-4357), option 5, for assistance and have your Columbia ID at hand.
+If you are not able to successfully change your CUMC email/MC password, contact us at extension 5-Help (212-305-4357), option 5, for assistance and have your Columbia ID at hand.
 For other accounts see the CUMC Applications and Access page.

 - Columbia UNI account: Manage My UNI